cunla/qurt/README.md

 QURT
 ======================
-Service Provider wishes to provide a quarterly report of replicated Virtual Machines to EMC, including values per month for the quarter, based on the (averaged) total number of VMs replicated per country & per type (local, remote) per month.
+Service Provider wishes to view a quarterly report of replicated Virtual Machines, including values per month for the quarter, based on the (averaged) total number of VMs replicated per country & per type (local, remote) per month.

  - The report may also include source VMs.
  - The monthly value is the average of weekly report captured each Friday at noon.
- - For tax purposes, the report should indicate for which country / region the invoice should be prepared.
+ - The report should indicate for which country / region the invoice should be prepared.